Parliamentary.ai

 Groups Affected

-- Children with specified health conditions: These children will directly benefit from improved support and tailored care plans.
+• Children with specified health conditions: They will benefit from improved support and tailored healthcare plans within their school environment.

-- Parents of children with specified health conditions: Parents will be involved in creating IHPs and will see improved support for their children's needs at school.
+• Parents of children with specified health conditions: They will be involved in the development of their child's individual healthcare plan.

-- School staff: Staff will require additional training on supporting children with specific health needs.
+• School staff: They will receive additional training to support children with specified health conditions.

-- NHS bodies, local authorities, and primary care trusts: These bodies will need to cooperate with schools, potentially increasing their workload and resource allocation.
+• NHS bodies, local authorities, and primary care trusts: They will have a duty to cooperate with schools in implementing the Act.

 Powered by nyModel